 Remark 1.1 (Coherence and completeness).
 In classical logic, as well as in many non classical logics, a Model Existence Lemma can be proved to the effect that a (maximally) consistent set of formulas has a model.
-This Lemma usually provides a key step to proving completeness results7.
-It is natural to ask whether the notion of coherence8 just introduced yields analogous consequences.

-Theorem 1.1 above, by establishing that if an assignment is coherent, then there exists a probability distribution which extends it, appears to be in strict analogy with the Model Existence Lemma.
+This Lemma usually provides a key step to proving completeness results.
+It is natural to ask whether the notion of coherence4 just introduced yields analogous consequences.
+Theorem 1.1 above, by establishing that if an unconditional assignment is coherent, then there exists an unconditional probability distribution which extends it, appears to be in strict analogy with the Model Existence Lemma.
 An immediate way to spell this analogy out would be to take the probability distribution as the model in the Model existence lemma and coherence as its syntactic counterpart.
-Colin
+Colin Howson has gone some way towards this interpretation in a couple of recent papers [21, 22].